MamadouAlySy/query-builder/README.md

 ```

 `NOTE:` In order to execute the query directely inside the query builder you should pass an object
-that implement the folowing interface:
+in the constructor that implement the folowing interface:

 `ConnectionInterface.php`: